What is Negative Cash Flow? Causes, Effects & Remedy

 Generally, it doesn’t indicate a loss or bad financial performance, however, long-term negative cash flow could be a warning sign that a business is not efficient enough to use its assets effectively to generate revenue.
 Most often, it is a common financial occurrence with many new businesses.

-What Does Negative Cash Flow Mean for your Small Business?
+What Does Negative Cash Flow Mean for Your Small Business?

 It shows an imbalance between your revenue and expenses.
 If your cash flow is negative, it may indicate that your business is losing money.
-Sometimes, it shows that the poor timings of incoming and outgoing money.
+Sometimes, it shows the poor timings of incoming and outgoing money.
 You can still make a net profit with an unstable cash flow.
 For instance, you have not paid your bills before your customers pay an invoice.
 In such cases, you don’t have any cash in hand to meet the expenses.

 If your cash flow is negative, you cannot invest back cash into your business.
 So, as a result, your goal becomes to keep your business afloat rather than its growth.